davisjc/carputer/README.md

 I love listening to music while driving, and want to be as uninhibited as possible while doing so.

-Previously, I had used various mobile streaming apps or would store select music directly on my phone, but I wasn't ever really satisfied with these solutions.
+Previously, I had used various mobile streaming apps or would store select music directly on my phone, but I wasn't ever satisfied with these solutions.
 I always had to be aware of how much lossy-encoded music I was shovelling over LTE or which songs I'd choose to put on my phone, since space is limited and my music library is large.

 This project is my solution to having my entire music library in full fidelity available in my car, while making it simple to keep in sync with my library at home.